 I acted and behold service was joy

 Comment: I have experienced this joy at various times in my life.
-In fact, I have even experienced brief moments of bliss which exceed joy and happiness.
+In fact, I have even experienced brief moments of bliss that exceed joy and happiness.
 I have found that bliss really cannot be defined with words because I have spent the better part of a month trying to do so.
 The closest I have come to describing bliss is the following quote: